Shazz-Designing/Tuelekee-Adventures/README.md

 An activity can be associated with multiple itineraries.

 ## VIRTUAL ENVIRONMENT
-The project utilizes Pipenv to maintain a well-structured virtual environment.
+1. The project utilizes Pipenv to maintain a well-structured virtual environment.
 Ensure that the virtual environment is activated before running any CLI commands.

         ```bash

     pipenv shell

+## Contributing
+If you'd like to contribute, please fork the repository and create a new branch.
+Pull requests are welcome!

+## License
+This project is licensed under the MIT License.